-You are buying very basic ingredients that you may already have on-hand such as flour, sugar, salt and a leavener (baking soda and baking powder).
+You are buying very basic ingredients that you may already have on hand such as flour, sugar, salt, and leavening agents (baking soda and baking powder).
 I’m all for convenience so use what is right for you.

 What is the best kind of flour to use to make muffins?

 It’s based on the protein content.
 The higher the protein content, the sturdier or stronger the flour.
 There are several references for explaining the differences in flour such as Fine Cooking.

 What is the difference between muffins and cupcakes?